-Alaska is undoubtedly the largest state in America, with a size of 663,268 square miles.
-And it comes as no surprise that the landmarks in Alaska bring a feel of history, adventure, and fun.
+Alaska is undoubtedly the largest state in America, spanning over 600,00 square miles.
+Consequently, it comes as no surprise that the landmarks in Alaska bring a feel of history, adventure, and fun.

 Most Famous Landmark In Alaska